darkb0ts/csv2txt/README.md

-Sure, here's an updated version of the README with a download option:

 # CSV to TXT Converter

 This is a simple Go program that converts a CSV file to a TXT file by extracting the first column of each row.